Employee Development

 This practice covers mentorship, guidance, and on-the-job training.
 Junior employees can learn from their more experienced colleagues, and the company can benefit from the skills and knowledge of both groups.

-Also, the experienced employees can play a dual role—that serves as a mentor (share practical knowledge skills and experience) and sponsor (recommend for promotions) the junior colleague.
+Also, the experienced employees can play a dual role—that serves as a mentor (share practical knowledge skills and experience) and sponsor (recommend for promotions) for the junior colleague.
 This way, the junior employee benefits from practical knowledge from the senior colleague and receives help in moving up the professional ladder.

 The mentor can teach the junior employee appropriate work habits, handling difficult situations, and how to succeed in the company.
 In addition, the junior employee can learn from the mentor's mistakes and how to avoid them.
 These are a few of the many reasons to connect your employees with mentors.
+And if you’re not sure how to do this on your own, Together is a mentoring platform that can help facilitate this process.

 Coworkers coach one another